 Delgado: There is no doubt that businesses are more aware of the importance of responsibility assignment – not least because many regulators are now insisting on this being a formal component of being compliant.
 The real issues come from whether or not these assigned responsibilities are understood clearly enough by the individuals themselves and others in the wider business and, then, if those with assigned responsibilities are properly held accountable for any failings.
 As with so many areas of compliance, technology has a key role to play here, not necessarily in assigning responsibilities, but in ensuring communication of these assignments is clear, both within and outside of an organization….

-Fill out the form to download the full, nine page Q&A and gain insight into effective compliance programs today.
+Click the button below to download the full, nine page Q&A and gain insight into effective compliance programs today.

 Risk & Compliance is an e-magazine dedicated to the latest developments in corporate risk management and regulatory compliance.
 Published quarterly by Financier Worldwide, Risk & Compliance draws on the experience and expertise of leading experts in the field to deliver insight on the myriad risks facing global companies, the insurance solutions available to mitigate them, and the in-house processes and controls companies must adopt to manage them.